Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Simulation Studies

 For the above six cases, their true values of $\tau_c,$ unadjusted and adjusted bounds are in columns 2--4 of each sub-table of Table \ref{table:numerical-noncomp}.
 For Cases 1--3, the parameter $\beta$ quantifies the association between the covariates and the potential outcomes.
 As $\beta$ decreases, the covariate adjusted bounds become closer to the unadjusted bounds.
 For Cases 4--6, the parameter $\xi$ quantifies the association between the binary covariate $X_2$ and the potential outcomes of compliers.

 We conduct inference without the binary covariate $X_2.$ This does not affect Cases 1--3 because $X_2$ is irrelevant in the data generating process, but does affect Cases 4--6.
 We purposefully design the data generating process in this way, to examine the performance of our estimators under correct and incorrect model specifications.
 For each case, we choose the sample size to be 1000, and independently draw $1000$ treatment assignments from a balanced completely randomized experiment.
-For each observed dataset, we first estimate the bounds $\tau_{c,L}$ and $\tau_{c,U},$ and construct a $95\%$ confidence interval for $( \tau_{c,L}, \tau_{c,U} )$; we then estimate the bounds $\tau^\prime_{c,L}$ and $\tau^\prime_{c,U},$ and construct a $95\%$ confidence interval for $( \tau^\prime_{c,L}, \tau^\prime_{c,U} )$.
+For each observed dataset, based on based on 100 bootstrapped samples, we first obtain the bias-corrected estimates of $\tau_{c,L}$ and $\tau_{c,U},$ and construct a $95\%$ confidence interval for $( \tau_{c,L}, \tau_{c,U} )$; we then estimate the bounds $\tau^\prime_{c,L}$ and $\tau^\prime_{c,U},$ and construct a $95\%$ confidence interval for $( \tau^\prime_{c,L}, \tau^\prime_{c,U} ).$

 We report the simulation results in Table~\ref{table:numerical-noncomp}, in which columns 4--7 of each sub-table include the biases of the point estimators, the average lengths and coverage rates of the $95\%$ confidence intervals on the bounds.
 First, the point estimators of the bounds have small biases.
 Second, when the pretreatment covariates are associated with the potential outcomes, the confidence intervals of the bounds $( \tau_{c,L}, \tau_{c,U} )$ are longer than those of $( \tau^\prime_{c,L}, \tau^\prime_{c,U} ),$ on average.
 Third, the confidence intervals for the bounds $( \tau_{c,L}, \tau_{c,U} )$ and $( \tau^\prime_{c,L}, \tau^\prime_{c,U} )$ achieve reasonable coverage rates.
-Fourth, the performance of the bounds is robust to the missing of the binary covariate, or, equivalently, mis-specification of the outcome models.
+Fourth, the performance of the bounds is robust to the missingness of the binary covariate, or, equivalently, a mis-specification of the outcome models.